RodrigoEspinosa/lookenv/README.md

-# look-env
+# lookenv
-Set rules for the .env in your project
+Set rules for the environment variables in your project.
+Works great with dotenv